demisto/content-docs/content-repo/extra-docs/packs/Email-Communication-Readme.md

 6. Reply to the reply email sent from Cortex XSOAR and verify that your reply email was added to the email thread.

 ###Email Threads Layout
+1. Open an incident where you have added the Email Threads layout
+2. Create a new outbound email to your own email address, then click the **Send New Email** button
+3. Open the War Room of your incident and confirm that a message appears that your email was sent successfully.
+4. Find the email in your mailbox and send a reply to it
+5. Wait a few minutes for XSOAR to fetch the reply, then confirm it appears in the thread viewer section in the lower left of the Email Threads tab of your incident.
+You may need to enter the number of your thread in the **Email Selected Thread** field and click the button to update the thread viewer to see your new reply.

 ## Integrations